 The Lord told Moses that He was going to let his brother Aaron speak to the king for him (v.
 1).
 He instructed Moses to relate to Aaron everything He wanted told to the king concerning letting His people go (v.
 2).
 However He said He will make the king so stubborn he won’t listen …

-Jesus leaves Tyre and Sidon and goes up into the hill country near the Sea of Galilee (v.
+We are not to get this miracle of feeding the Four Thousand confused with the feeding of the Five Thousand.
+Jesus leaves Tyre and Sidon and goes up into the hill country, on the southeast shore of the Sea of Galilee (v.
 29).
-This seems to have been Gentile country in the region of the Decapolis.
-Decapolis included 10 cities that were a league that was authorized by the Romans to mint their own coins, …
+This seems to have been Gentile country in …

 David may have written this psalm to be sung annually when the harvest was brought to the Lord.
 It is obviously a harvest hymn of praise, designed to be sung on an occasion of thanksgiving and not a ritual.
 The psalm begins with a mention of man’s preparation to praise God …